Colorado River Indian Tribes: History

+The reservation was established on March 3, 1865, for "Indians of said river and its tributaries."
+Initially, these were the Mohave and Chemehuevi, but Hopi and Navajo people were relocated to the reservation in 1945.
+In 1942, land within the reservation was chosen - against the wishes of the tribal council - as the site of Poston War Relocation Center during World War II.
+Office of Indian Affairs officials saw the Japanese-American Internment camp as a way to bring infrastructure to the reservation without having to fund it themselves.
+The camp closed in 1945 and the land and remaining camp buildings was returned to the tribes.
+John Scott designed the tribal seal in 1966, with four feathers to represent the four CRIT tribes (Colorado River Indian Tribes).
+Margie McCabe designed the tribal flag, which the tribe formally adopted in 1979.

 Economic development

 The economy for the tribe is based on light industry, government, recreation, and agricultural, specifically growing commodity crops of alfalfa, cotton, lettuce, and sorghum.
 The Colorado River Indian Tribes (CRIT) has senior water rights to divert up to 719,248 acre feet of water from the Colorado River, which represents nearly one-third of the allocation for the state of Arizona.

 The tribe operates BlueWater Resort and Casino, located about 2 miles from downtown Parker, as a tourist destination on the Colorado River.
 It opened in June 1999.
 The casino is 30000 sqft and has more than 500 slot machines.
 The resort features a 200-room hotel, a 10000 sqft bingo hall, an indoor water park, movie theater, video arcade, marina, and concert facilities.

-The Colorado River Indian Tribe Museum and Gift Shop is in Parker, Arizona, and has displays of historical and contemporary artworks, especially ceramics, made by tribal members.
+The Colorado River Indian Tribe Museum and Gift Shop is in Parker, Arizona, and has displays of historical and contemporary artworks, especially ceramics, made by tribal citizens.